tabarra/txAdmin/docs/dev_notes.md

 ### Action Modal:
 - feat requests:
     - be able to delete bans/warns with new permission (Issue #910)
-    - offline warning - show when rejoin and IS_PED_WALKING, requires showing when it happened to the player (Issue #522)
     - top server asked for the option to edit ban duration (expire now / change)
-    - Thought: offline warns need a prop to mark if they have been checked, instead of bool, could be an int for "viewed" and also count up for every join blocked on banned players
     - Thought: need to add an edit log like the one we have for player notes
     - Thought: maybe we could use some dedicated icons for Expired, Edited, Revoked